 Experimentation must include proper disposal methods for the chemicals/materials used in an experiment.
-The CA Science Safety Handbook describes safe waste disposal for substances used in the lab (page 123-124).
-The Flinn Scientific Catalog provides good information for the proper disposal of chemicals.
+The CA Science Safety Handbook describes safe waste disposal for substances used in the lab.

+The Flinn Safety Data Sheets provides good information for the proper disposal of chemicals.
 If applicable, the student researcher must incorporate in the research plan disposal procedure required by federal and state guidelines.
-Flinn Scientific has an excellent FREE online School Laboratory Safety Course.